 If you have Access databases, you probably already have your state.
 For example, stores have sales, sales have products, products have inventory.
 However, your business is probably lacking in behaviour.
 For example, automatically updating your inventory after a sale and delivering alerts when prices change.

 Uniquely, Codebots can unlock your existing Access databases by migrating your state to the cloud.
-Codebots users can choose from more than a dozen complex behaviours, and add these with a click.
+Codebots users can choose from more than a dozen complex behaviours - called Extensions - and add these with a click.

-With enough time and experience, many of these behaviours can be added to an Access database or to a legacy system with additional code.
+With enough time and experience, many of these extensions can be added to an Access database or to a legacy system with additional code.
 However, both of these potential solutions lack scalability.

-On a low-code platform, a citizen developer can rapidly create and update software solutions to problems within their workflow using predefined behaviours.
+On a low-code platform, a citizen developer can rapidly create and update software solutions to problems within their workflow using predefined extensions.

 Citizen developers armed with low-code platforms are revolutionising how SMEs can engage with big data and offers new opportunities for seizing a competitive advantage over laggard competitors.